cinnData/WebScraping/[WEB-02] Introduction to Python.md

 Out[21]: True
 ```

 Why two equal signs?
-The reason is that a single equal sign is used to assign names.
-So `a = 4` is interpreted, not as asking whether `a` is equal to `4`, but as creating a variable named `a` whose value is `4`.
-The *not equal* operator is denoted by an equal sign preceded by an admiration symbol (`!`):
+The reason is that the single equal sign is used to assign names.
+So `a = 4` is interpreted, not as asking whether `a` is equal to `4`, but as the definition of a variable named `a` whose value is `4`.

+The *not equal* operator is denoted by an equal sign preceded by an exclamation mark (`!`):

 ```
 In [22]: a != 4